A note on names

 *Namesis: someone famous with the same or a similar name who destroys your ability to do Google searches on yourself.

 My scholarship over the past fifteen years has focused broadly on the anthropology of health and medicine—a far cry from Korean new religion, where I originally started out.
 I have also developed a strong interest in processes affecting academic knowledge production, especially institutional ethics review and the commercialization of scholarly publishing.
-It was the latter that drove my decision to embark on the Master of Publishing, which in turn led to my involvement in Libraria—a collective of anthropology and archaeology journals that are exploring alternative models of scholarly publishing.
+It was the latter that drove my decision to embark on the Master of Publishing.
 However, I have also published various pieces for a wider audience, whether it be: advice for budding academics on getting journal articles published, based on my experiences as a journal editor; ruminations on topics I find interesting but don't actually know all that much about (a grand internet tradition); and academic satire.